Connect Fastn UCL to Cursor and access data from Notion

 • After you log in, you can select a workspace, after which you'll be directed to the next page to set up your integrations.

 When you first log in to Fastn UCL, a workspace titled "My Workspace" is created by default.
+If you wish to create new workspaces and select from them, subscribe to Fastn UCL.

 • On the next screen, search for the Connector Notion.